-At the University of New Hampshire, Peter T. Paul College of Business and Economics, every first year student as to go through FIRE.
+At the University of New Hampshire, Peter T. Paul College of Business and Economics, every first-year student as to go through FIRE.

-The school’s First Year Research and Innovation Experience (FIRE) program is aimed at helping students make the transition to college, which can be challenging for many.
+The school’s First Year Research and Innovation Experience (FIRE) programs are aimed at helping students make the transition to college, which can be challenging for many.
 At the same time, it’s about building the foundations for their success over the next four years.
 That’s why students are put in teams of about 20 each, and work for an entire year on a challenge designed to help them identify the resources and skills they’ll need to construct a business plan.

 “Fire gives students an opportunity to make friends outside their dorms, get involved in things, and start feeling that sense of community that isn’t just about business, but also about becoming a part of the Paul College community,” Neil Niman, Associate Dean of Academic Programs at Paul College, said.
 “We’re giving our students the skills and tools to be successful in order to get the opportunities they have always dreamed of securing.”

-The University of New Hampshire is a public research university in Durham, New Hampshire, ad Paul College of Business students can choose to major in Accounting, Finance, Entrepreneurial Studies, International Business and Economics, Information Systems and Business Analytics, Management, and Marketing, while earning their degree in Business Administration.
-There is also a student designed option major that students can opt for.
+The University of New Hampshire is a public research university in Durham, New Hampshire, ad Paul College of Business students can choose to major in Accounting, Finance, Entrepreneurial Studies, International Business and Economics, Information Systems and Business Analytics, Management, and Marketing while earning their degree in Business Administration.
+There is also a student-designed option major that students can opt for.
 A degree in Hospitality Management is also available at Paul College.